HandsomePhil/porkcraft/README.md

 ### Login
 1. Launch the `wow.exe` file
-2. Login to the client using your provided username and password.
+2. Log in to the client using your provided username and password.

 <br/>

 ## Recommended Fixes
+These fixes are optional unless otherwise noted, but are strongly recommended for stability and quality of life.
 > [!IMPORTANT]
 > Do not edit or add files while the game is running.
 Fully logout and close the application before proceeding.